AntonioErdeljac/Docker-Task/README.md

 # Docker Task

-A Dockerfile with necessary files to build a Docker Image (Container later on) with python3, postgresql, elasticsearch & java8
+A Dockerfile with necessary files to build a Docker Image with:
+* python3
+* postgresql
+* elasticsearch
+* java8
+* some common packages

 ### Prerequisites
 [Docker](https://docker.com)